taiahmad/spark-seprep/assignments/assignment-7.md

 Head to https://docs.docker.com/get-started/02_our_app/ for a quick tutorial on Containerfiles/Dockerfiles.
 Google is your friend, use it!

 Look at [https://github.com/DS219/spark-seprep/tree/main/assignments/assignment5/urvashi-mohnani](https://github.com/DS219/spark-seprep/tree/main/student-work/assignment-7/urvashi-mohnani) as an example!
+Do not use the exact same script and Containerfile for your assignment, you will not get any points if you do!

 ## Build and tag your container image